-Beginning in the 2018-2019 school year, Kentucky's accountability system provides an overall rating for each school or district ranging from 1 (the lowest) to 5 (the highest) stars.
-The individual indicators and the overall rating (1-5 stars) are developed through a standard setting process involving Kentucky educators and advised by technical experts.
+In the 2018-2019 school year, Kentucky's accountability system provided an overall rating for each school or district ranging from 1 (the lowest) to 5 (the highest) stars.
+The individual indicators and the overall rating (1-5 stars) were developed through a standard setting process involving Kentucky educators and advised by technical experts.

 The KBE adopted indicators for a 5-star system in the accountability regulation in spring 2018.
 After the first reporting of data in fall 2018, the KBE analyzed the system and made adjustments in April 2019.

-Levels of low to high performance on individual indicators and the overall star rating will be developed through a standards-setting process involving Kentucky educators and advised by technical experts.
+Levels of low to high performance on individual indicators and the overall star rating were developed through a standards-setting process involving Kentucky educators and advised by technical experts.

-Star ratings may be impacted if a school has a significant achievement gap.
-Achievement gap refers to the disparity between how well academically one student group compares to another student group (for example, economically disadvantaged as compared to non-economically disadvantaged).
-If there is a significant gap, a 4 or 5 star school/district/state will be decreased by one star.
-Each student group of 10 or more students shall be compared to a reference group, which is the highest-performing student group that is at least 10 percent of the student population.
+Star ratings may have been impacted if a school had a significant achievement gap.
+Achievement gap referred to the disparity between how well academically one student group compares to another student group (for example, economically disadvantaged as compared to non-economically disadvantaged).
+If there was a significant gap, a 4- or 5-star school/district/state was decreased by one star.
+Each student group of 10 or more students was compared to a reference group, which was the highest-performing student group that was at least 10% of the student population.

-How does the state determine which schools qualify for Additional Targeted Support and Improvement (ATSI) or Targeted Support and Improvement (TSI) and how do they exit?
+How did the state determine which schools qualify for Additional Targeted Support and Improvement (ATSI) or Targeted Support and Improvement (TSI) and how do they exit?